-The 2019 trip took place from 21 October until 2 November, with the destinations United Arab Emirates (Dubai, Abu Dhabi and Sharjah) and Pakistan (Karachi and Lahore).
-The program consisted of visits to museums, presentation institutions, galleries, artist-in-residence places, artists, collectors and local key figures in the various cities.
-During the trip the participants wrote about their experiences in a blog.
+From October 21 to November 2, 2019, the destination of travel was the United Arab Emirates (Dubai, Abu Dhabi and Sharjah) and Pakistan (Karachi and Lahore).
+The program consisted of visits to museums, art institutions, galleries, artist-in-residencies, artist studios, collectors’ homes and local key figures in the different cities.
+The journey could be followed from day to day via a special blog.

-The trip was organized in cooperation with Frame Contemporary Art Finland, the Danish Arts Agency and Pro Helvetia as well as in close collaboration with the Dutch embassies in the United Arab Emirates and Pakistan.
-In total, 15 people participated in the trip, including six participants from the Netherlands selected by the Mondriaan Fund: two artists and four mediators.
+The 2019 trip was organized in cooperation with Frame Contemporary Art Finland, the Danish Arts Agency and Pro Helvetia as well as in close collaboration with the Dutch embassies in the United Arab Emirates and Pakistan.
+In total, 15 people participated in the trip, including 6 participants from the Netherlands selected by the Mondriaan Fund: 2 artists and 4 mediators.

-Katayoun Arian (freelance curator, researcher and writer), Pauline Burmann (independent researcher, curator and owner of the platform African Arts & Theory), Johan Gustavsson (co-director of 1646 and co-founder of The Naked), Kianoosh Motallebi (artist), Bart Rutten (artistic director Centraal Museum Utrecht), Marilyn Sonneveld (artist).
+Katayoun Arian (freelance curator, researcher and writer), Pauline Burmann (independent researcher, curator and founder of the platform African Arts & Theory), Johan Gustavsson (co-director 1646 and initiator/board member The Naked), Kianoosh Motallebi (artist), Bart Rutten (artistic director Centraal Museum), Marilyn Sonneveld (artist).

 Previous trips were made to South-Africa and Zimbabwe (2018), United States of America and Cuba (2017), Iran and Armenia (2016), Chile and Colombia (2015), Gwangju in Korea and Tokyo, Yokohama and the Setouchi Islands in Japan (2014), Estonia, Lithuania, Poland, Slovakia and Hungary (2013), Indonesia and China (2012), Mali, Senegal and Morocco (2011), Turkey, Nigeria and Mali (2010), Brazil, Argentina and Peru (2009), Bangladesh, India and the United Arab Emirates (2008), Mexico and Curaçao (2007), South Africa and Senegal (2006), China (2005), and the Middle East (2004).